sictweb/bti425-2020/notes/week04.md

 * React app layout, typical
 * Tania, updated component organization
 * Router introduction
+* Using a web API in a React app

 <br>

 ### Tuesday plan

-Test 1 is on Tuesday, January 28, 2020, and 80 minutes have been alotted for the test.
+Test 1 is on Tuesday, January 28, 2020, and up to 80 minutes have been alotted for the test.
 At the beginning of the class time, the professor will be available to answer questions about course content, and then we will begin the test.

 [This document](test-success-info) has more information about the test.